composablesys/collabs/main/docs/index.md

 Own types: We provide composition techniques and common interfaces to make this easier.

 Somewhere: resets.
 Easy for CObject (especially if we make superclass).

+Eventual consistency somewhere (formal correctness guarantee)?
+Different from strong consistency, so you can't do transactions.
+Also explain replicas/users?